 4. Repeatable Readiness at Scale

-In traditional coaching, readiness is often a guess.
+In traditional coaching, sales readiness is often a guess.
 With AI-integrated roleplay, it is observable and repeatable.
 Reps can drill skills daily, work on new talk tracks, and measure progress without waiting for a live call to test it.

-Outdoo connects AI roleplay, conversation intelligence, and skill scoring into a unified coaching experience.
+Outdoo's AI Roleplay connects AI roleplay, conversation intelligence, and skill scoring into a unified coaching experience.
 Managers can track which reps are ramping faster, where gaps persist, and how often reps practice the skills tied to real outcomes.

 How Conversation Intelligence Helps in AI Sales Coaching